Daniel Leadbitter: Newport County

 On 20 June 2019, Leadbitter joined Newport County on a two-year contract.
 He made his debut for Newport on 13 August 2019 in the starting line up for the EFL Cup first round win against Gillingham.

 On 4 June 2021 it was announced that he would leave Newport County at the end of the season, following the expiry of his contract.

 Yeovil Town loan

 On 4 September 2020, Leadbitter joined National League side Yeovil Town on loan until the end of the 2020–21 season.
 On 18 January 2021, Leadbitter's loan was terminated early and he returned to Newport having made 12 appearances for Yeovil.

 Gloucester City

 On 2 February 2021, Leadbitter signed for National League North side Gloucester City on loan until the end of the 2020–21 season.

 On 2 July 2021, Leadbitter signed for Gloucester City on a permanent basis following his release from Newport.

+In June 2024, Leadbitter came back from his one-year playing break, returning to Gloucester City following their relegation to the Southern League Premier Division South.

+Post-retirement career

+In July 2023, Leadbitter joined the PFA as a personal development manager.